IBM/zowe-cli-cics-deploy-plugin/docs/README.md

 <a name="ssh_profile"></a>
 #### The ssh profile

 The `cics-deploy push bundle` command may attempt to issue Unix commands over the SSH protocol.
 In order to do so it requires a profile to be defined for the remote SSH server.
-You will typically need to know the hostname of the target server, the port at which the SSH service is running, and a suitable userid and password for the target server.
-It is recommended that you use the same userid and host for running SSH as is used for zOSMF, failure to do so will result in undefined behaviour.
+You will typically need to know the hostname of the target server, the port at which the SSH service is running, and a suitable user ID and password for the target server.
+It is recommended that you use the same user ID and host to connect with SSH as is used for z/OSMF, failure to do so will result in undefined behaviour.

 If you have not already done so, create an ssh profile in Zowe CLI.
 If you only create a single such profile then it will be used as the default z/OS configuration for any further Zowe interactions.
 For further assistance on creating an SSH profile issue the following command: